 Many believe being a leader is only applicable to those in leadership or management positions.
 Not entirely true.

 Leadership can stem at all levels of an organization.
 People follow leaders, and they also listen and trust them.
 Which is crucial when presenting a solution, to pitching an idea, or motivating yourself or your team to push the creative boundaries of design.

 Leaders also champion their ideas and beliefs, which is what many designers sometimes are faced when being challenged by the business.
 Do you stick to your guns or do you fold?
-Also, are you listening and is your ego in check?
+Also, are you avidly listening to others?
+And is your ego in check?
 (That’s another topic)

 Leaders also electrify the room and others around them, which results ultimately in a higher-end product or solution.

 Having witnessed several interviews for a UX Design position recently, the term “strategy” came up quite frequently.
 Interviewees were shocked and caught off guard.